PureStorage-OpenConnect/k8s-px-terraform/docs/kubernetesOnVM/README.md

 	Note: The last command `terraform -v` should return the terraform version.
 If there is any issue checkout the [terraform installation guide](https://learn.hashicorp.com/tutorials/terraform/install-cli) as per your environment.

-- Set an environment variable with ssh user and the IP addresses of all the hosts separated by white space:
+- Set environment variables with ssh user and the IP addresses of all the hosts separated by white space.
+For example if you have 5 machines configured with these IPs '192.16.1.94, 192.16.1.95, 192.16.1.96, 192.16.1.97, 192.16.1.98' and you are going to use 'root' user, hare are the commands to setup the variables:

 		export vHOSTS="192.16.1.94 192.16.1.95 192.16.1.96 192.16.1.97 192.16.1.98";
 		export vSSH_USER="root"